exoego/rspec-openapi/README.md

 # Generate a custom summary, given an RSpec example
 # This example uses the summary from the example_group.
+# NOTE: a fixed `dig` only reaches one specific depth. `summary` declared on an
+# ancestor group is already inherited automatically (see "Inheritance of
+# `openapi:` metadata"), so a builder is only needed for fully custom logic.
 RSpec::OpenAPI.summary_builder = ->(example) { example.metadata.dig(:example_group, :openapi, :summary) }

 # Generate a custom tags, given an RSpec example
-# This example uses the tags from the parent_example_group
+# This example uses the tags from the parent_example_group.
+# NOTE: `dig(:example_group, :parent_example_group, ...)` only matches tags
+# declared exactly two levels up; it won't find tags on deeper ancestors.
+Rely
+# on the built-in inheritance unless you need custom resolution.
 RSpec::OpenAPI.tags_builder = -> (example) { example.metadata.dig(:example_group, :parent_example_group, :openapi, :tags) }

 # Configure custom format for specific properties